crlngn/flash-rolls-5e/README.md

 <img width="320" height="383" alt="image" src="https://github.com/user-attachments/assets/f2f36d65-568e-4907-b362-7b70991a1779" />

-Four different modes of calculaton are available in Settings:
+Four different modes of calculation are available in Settings:
   - **Standard Rule:** At least half the characters must pass the DC
   - **Simple Average:** All rolls are summed up and averaged, then checked against the DC
   - **Leader With Help:** (Daggerheart rule) The roll from the character with highest modifiers is considered, then each other success is added and failure subtracted
   - **Weakest Link** The roll from the character with lowest modifiers is considered, then each other success is added (other failures are discarded)

 ## How to use